Kimberly Bryant (technologist): Black Girls Code

 Bryant founded Black Girls Code in 2011 after her daughter expressed an interest in learning computer programming.
 In her search for available courses in the Bay area, she found that none were well-suited for her daughter.
 They were taken mostly by boys, and rarely had any other African American girls in attendance.
 Having experienced isolation herself during her time studying and working, she wanted a better environment for her daughter.
 Bryant hopes that this endeavor will allow young girls, especially those from minority populations, to remain involved in STEM and increase awareness within the field.
 African-American women make up less than 3% of the workforce in the tech industry and Black Girls Code fights to change and improve this percentage for the better.

 Black Girls Code teaches computer programming to school-age girls in after-school and summer programs.
 The San Francisco-based nonprofit organization has a goal of teaching one million black girls to code by 2040.
 The organization already has trained 3,000 girls in fifteen chapters in cities across United States and abroad, including a chapter in Johannesburg, South Africa.

 In August 2017 Bryant was involved with turning down a $125,000 donation by Uber which she considered "disingenuous".
 The donation followed allegations of sexual harassment at Uber.
 Bryant also noted in her refusal, that Girls Who Code was offered ten times the amount that was offered to Black Girls Code.
 In February 2018 Black Girls Code partnered with Uber's competitor Lyft – as Bryant considered their values to be better aligned with her own.

 Bryant is a thought leader in the area of inclusion in the field of technology, and has spoken on the topic at events such as TedX Kansas City, TedX San Francisco, Platform Summit, Big Ideas Festival, and SXSW.

 After three employees resigned in 2021, citing "cultural and interpersonal issues", the board of directors for Black Girls Code indefinitely placed Bryant on administrative paid leave on December 23, 2021, in order to investigate "serious allegations of workplace impropriety.
 In August 2022, Bryant was formally fired, after which she filed a federal lawsuit alleging wrongful suspension, and that board members with a conflict of interest were pursuing "self-serving motives".
 On August 22, Bryant was sued by Black Girls Code after she redirected the organization's website to a separate page announcing her lawsuit.

+Ascend Ventures

+After leaving Black Girls Code, Bryant founded the investment firm Ascend Ventures which launched the Black Innovation Lab, a Memphis startup accelerator for underrepresented founders.